zezhouliu/leagueoflegends-analysis/README.md

 certain factors inherent to the game itself such as team composition might be more advantageous than others (regardless of the effects of the players).
 We expect a relatively low accuracy since our expectation is that the win-rates are more heavily dependent on player skill-levels.

+### Match-History
+The match-history model attempts to draw a balance between how much information is required to build a good model.
+This model attempts to utilize as much information as possible, including all the data from past matches, as well as much knowledge as possible of the match before it occurs.
+This model is heavily data-intensive, requiring significantly more data than the previous ones to train.